Kmagameguy/quest_warden/README.md

 ## Features
 Feature set is currently very limited as this is an early, WIP build.
 See: https://github.com/kmagameguy/igdb_client for IGDB Client usage.

-To run the app just use bin/rails server.
-Go to 127.0.0.1:3000/games to view the games index.
+To run the app just run `bin/dev` from the root directory.
+Go to 127.0.0.1:5000/games to view the games index.
 You can also view individual games by id, for example: /games/1204

 Trying to view a game that doesn't yet exist in the application database will automatically try to import the relevant data from the IGDB (if a matching ID can be found).